italo-atzeni/Ch_Est_Data_Det_1-Bit/README.md

 # How to generate the figures

+The main scripts to generate the figures are listed below.
+Each of these scripts saves a binary file in the "files_mat" folder.
+Note that the "files_mat" folder already contains all the binary files that are necessary for the plots.

+All the other scripts are used to compute specific functions and variables defined throughout the paper.

 **Figure 2**
 - MSE_VS_rho.mat: Plot the MSE of the channel estimation against the transmit SNR.
 - MSE_VS_rho_p1.mat: Plot the MSE of the channel estimation against the transmit SNR with K=1 and p=1_tau.